"The nation’s leading documentary festival." –The Washington Post

 AFI DOCS winners have consistently been nominated for Academy Awards®, Emmy Awards® and other major recognitions.

 Each year, AFI DOCS audiences select winners for Best Feature and Best Short.
-In 2018, MR. SOUL!, directed by Melissa Haizlip and Sam Pollard , was selected as Best Feature, and EARTHRISE, directed by Emmanuel Vaughan-Lee, was selected as Best Short.
+In 2019, CHASING THE MOON, directed by Robert Stone, was selected as Best Feature, and ST. LOUIS SUPERMAN, directed by Smriti Mundhra and Sami Khan, was selected as Best Short.

 Features and shorts are contemporary documentaries from around the world that demonstrate a bold commitment to subject matter, excellence in cinematic craft and innovation in storytelling.